ninjaaron/pyfil/README.rst

 pyfil
 =====
-This ain't the first project of this kind, and it won't be the last, but this one is special because it's all mine. ``pyeval`` is a more mature project of a similar sort.
-Some might accuse ``pyeval`` of feature creep, but I would never do that, because I'm totally not jealous that they did it first. :D

-Pretty sure there are other projects like this, too.
-It's sort of an obvious thing to try to do: Python one-liners in the spirit of Perl and AWK.
+Python one-liners in the spirit of Perl and AWK.

 ``pyfil`` gives you the ``rep`` command.
 This is because when I initially posted it in #python IRC channel, user [Tritium] (that ray of